HeskayW/react-dordle/README.md

+# React Dordle

+This is a fork of cwackerfuss/react-wordle adapted as a clone of Dordle by Guilherme S. Töws - (https://zaratustra.itch.io/dordle)
+Intented to be a Spanish Dordle

+I wanted to made this project because I really like Dordle and I wished my non-English speaking relatives and friends could play it.

+# Original README
 # React Wordle

 This is a clone project of the popular word guessing game we all know and love.
 Made using React, Typescript, and Tailwind.